-In 2014, with funding from the Bernard van Leer Foundation, ReadyNation started working with Private Sector Foundation Uganda (PSFU) to create a new network of business advocates to improve Uganda’s workforce through investments in early childhood, Early Steps Uganda.
+ReadyNation works with Private Sector Foundation Uganda to create and support its network of business champions for early childhood, Early Steps Uganda.

-- Uganda increased the percentage of its national budget allocated to the Ministry of Education from 11.1% to 12%.The Minister of Education has called for a pre-primary classroom in every primary school.
+Uganda increased the percentage of its national budget allocated to the Ministry of Education and the Minister of Education has called for a pre-primary classroom in every primary school.

-- A variety of companies, such as Finance Trust Bank, Vision Group media company and Diamond Trust Bank, are expanding their family-friendly practices.
+A variety of companies, such as Finance Trust Bank, Vision Group media company and Diamond Trust Bank, have expanded family-friendly practices.